-5.4 The time for any JSC meeting may be changed but only by mutual agreement of the cochairs.
-Either co-chair may call additional meetings.
-Any such additional meetings must take place within two weeks of the call, unless otherwise agreed.
-5.5 The JSC must adopt appropriate procedural rules to ensure the fair and timely resolution of matters before it.
-The JSC will make all decisions by consensus decision, whether or not a consensus decision is expressly called for by any other provisions of this Agreement.

-5.6 The JSC may make recommendations to the Physician Services Committee on the use of innovative and emerging technologies.

-5.7 The JSC must review Appendix A annually in accordance with section 5.8.
-In addition to amendments made to Appendix A as a result of that annual review, Appendix A may be amended periodically to reflect any changes determined by the JSC to be appropriate and consistent with this Agreement, provided however that any community listed on Appendix A must have at least 0.5 Isolation Points.

-5.8 Commencing in December of each year, the JSC must review the Isolation Points assigned to each community in Appendix A by applying Appendix C to each such community.
+- 5.5 The JSC must adopt appropriate procedural rules to ensure the fair and timely resolution of matters before it.
+The JSC will make all decisions by consensus decision, whether or not a consensus decision is expressly called for by any other provisions of this Agreement. - 5.6 The JSC may make recommendations to the Physician Services Committee on the use of innovative and emerging technologies. - 5.7 The JSC must review Appendix A annually in accordance with section 5.8.
+In addition to amendments made to Appendix A as a result of that annual review, Appendix A may be amended periodically to reflect any changes determined by the JSC to be appropriate and consistent with this Agreement, provided however that any community listed on Appendix A must have at least 0.5 Isolation Points. - 5.8 Commencing in December of each year, the JSC must review the Isolation Points assigned to each community in Appendix A by applying Appendix C to each such community.
 This annual review must be completed by the end of February of the subsequent calendar year.
-By no later than April 1 of the same year, the JSC must amend the Isolation Points assigned to each of the communities in Appendix A, to reflect the results of the annual review.

-5.9 Where, as a result of a review pursuant to section 5.7 or section 5.8, the JSC assigns a community:

-- (a) less than 6 Isolation Points then, in the year to which that assignment applies, - eligible physicians, who received a Flat Premium the immediately preceding year, will be entitled to receive a Flat Premium in the amount of 50% of their Flat Premium entitlement from the immediately preceding year. - (ii) eligible physicians who received a Percentage Fee Premium for medical services performed in such community in the immediately preceding year will be entitled to receive a Percentage Fee Premium on medical services performed in such community in the amount of 50% of their Percentage Fee Premium for such community from the immediately preceding year. - (b) between 0.5 and 5.99 Isolation Points, it will be deemed to be a "D" community and physicians residing and practising in such community will only be eligible for the RCME, the RGPLP, the RSLP, the RGPALP, the RIF, the RCF and the REAP, all in accordance with the specific terms, conditions, rules and eligibility criteria applicable to each of those programs as established by the JSC from time to time; and - (c) less than 0.5 Isolation Points, it will be deleted from Appendix "A" and, if prior to such review it was listed in Appendix B, it will be deleted from Appendix B and physicians residing and/or providing services in such community will be ineligible for Rural Programs.

-5.10 Where a community has been recommended for inclusion in Appendix A in accordance with section 4.4, the JSC must evaluate the community by application of Appendix C. If the evaluation results in a rating for the community of at least 0.5 Isolation Points, the JSC must add the community to Appendix A.
+By no later than April 1 of the same year, the JSC must amend the Isolation Points assigned to each of the communities in Appendix A, to reflect the results of the annual review. - 5.9 Where, as a result of a review pursuant to section 5.7 or section 5.8, the JSC assigns a community: - (a) less than 6 Isolation Points then, in the year to which that assignment applies, - (i) eligible physicians, who received a Flat Premium the immediately preceding year, will be entitled to receive a Flat Premium in the amount of 50% of their Flat Premium entitlement from the immediately preceding year. - (ii) eligible physicians who received a Percentage Fee Premium for medical services performed in such community in the immediately preceding year will be entitled to receive a Percentage Fee Premium on medical services performed in such community in the amount of 50% of their Percentage Fee Premium for such community from the immediately preceding year. - (b) between 0.5 and 5.99 Isolation Points, it will be deemed to be a "D" community and physicians residing and practising in such community will only be eligible for the RCME, the RGPLP, the RSLP, the RGPALP, the RIF, the RCF and the REAP, all in accordance with the specific terms, conditions, rules and eligibility criteria applicable to each of those programs as established by the JSC from time to time; and - (c) less than 0.5 Isolation Points, it will be deleted from Appendix "A" and, if prior to such review it was listed in Appendix B, it will be deleted from Appendix B and physicians residing and/or providing services in such community will be ineligible for Rural Programs. - 5.10 Where a community has been recommended for inclusion in Appendix A in accordance with section 4.4, the JSC must evaluate the community by application of Appendix C. If the evaluation results in a rating for the community of at least 0.5 Isolation Points, the JSC must add the community to Appendix A.